shopware/docs/concepts/framework/rules.md

 ![](../../.gitbook/assets/rule-sequence.png)

 As you can see, a single rule can either contain user defined values or other user defined rules.
 These are Container rules.
 The rule system here bears some resemblance to the [SearchCriteria](../../guides/plugins/plugins/framework/data-handling/reading-data.md#Filtering), although independent.
-Criteria are the representation of a query that gets translated and executed through the storage engine.
-The rule matches in-memory in PHP.
+A Search Criteria is the representation of a query that gets translated and executed through the storage engine.
+The rule matches in-memory in PHP and does not access the underlying storage.

 The last building block is the **Rule Scope**.
 The Scope contains the current runtime state of the application and is necessary to match the data.
 The whole picture is visualized in the next diagram: